 Snoring happens when either your nose or throat interferes with the free flow of air.
-This partial obstruction causes soft tissue to vibrate creating the noise.
-Everybody snores once in a while but when snoring becomes habitual it affects the sleep of your partner and has long term effects on your health.
+This partial obstruction causes soft tissue to vibrate creating noise.
+Everybody snores once in a while but when snoring becomes habitual it affects the sleep of your partner and has long-term effects on your health.

 There are a variety of reasons why your airflow can get interrupted.

 - Blocked nasal passages

 Poor muscle tone in the tongue and at the back of the throat.

 Generally, your bed partner is the first to tell you that you snore and how often you wake them up.
 More importantly, they describe the sound of your snoring which makes a self-diagnosis more accurate.